Top 38 Nuclear Energy startups

 Country: USA | Funding: $164M

 Last Energy builds small modular nuclear reactors that can be mass-produced.
-The company uses an older 20 MW reactor design developed by the government for a merchant ship.
-Such reactor is designed to operate without maintenance for its entire service life.
+The company uses an older 20 MW PWR-reactor design developed by the government for a merchant ship.
+The reactor is designed to operate without maintenance for its entire service life.
 It will be delivered to site in an all-metal vessel with a six-year supply of uranium.
 Heat from fission reactions heats the steel and water flowing through pipes outside uses this heat to spin a steam turbine.
 At the end of its service life, the steel vessel will serve as a waste container, eliminating the need for separate disposal.
 The company hopes that this approach, combined with advances in manufacturing, will lead to lower cost of nuclear energy.
-Last Energy is currently building a 5-megawatt pilot reactor and production of a 20-megawatt commercial reactor is scheduled to begin in 2028.
+It is currently building a 5-megawatt pilot reactor while the production of a 20-megawatt commercial reactor is scheduled to begin in 2028.

 Aalo Atomics